CraftAcademyLabs/ca_course/middleman/html_abstraction_markup_language.md

 ## HAML - HTML abstraction markup language

 At its core, Haml is a lightweight markup language.
-Haml makes writing HTML much easier, and when we say **“much easier”** what we really mean is **“you won’t believe how much time you can save by using Haml.”** With Haml you will immediately see the intense timesaving benefits that it brings to the table.
+Haml makes writing HTML much easier, and when we say **"much easier"** what we really mean is **"you won't believe how much time you can save by using Haml."** With Haml you will immediately see the intense time saving benefits that it brings to the table.

 HTML: